 The Adobe integration means that, if you use Adobe Analytics for data measurement and Adobe Target for experimentation and personalisation, you'll have a powerful enterprise suite for both marketing automation and optimisation.

-ActiveCampaign is a small business CRM that is integrated with email marketing and marketing automation.
+ActiveCampaign is a small business CRM (customer relationship management system) that is integrated with email marketing and marketing automation tools.

 Awesome automation feature: